sachinratan/DevOps-CICD-Integrations-SOP/Step-by-step guide to deploy Jenkins master on an Amazon EKS.md

-# Step-by-step guide to deploy Jenkins master on an Amazon EKS:
+Following are the step-by-step guide to deploy Jenkins master on an Amazon EKS cluster

 ### Step 1: Create a Namespace for Jenkins:
 ```